-Hacker news denizens have a penchant with blog posts around recruiting programmers.
-Every once in a while, a post appears on the home page around this topic followed by a passionate and sometimes violent debate.
-People debating on this can usually by divided into two camps, one camp argues that math, algorithm and data structures are very important and candidates should be quizzed on them and the other takes a stand that it is not.
-I find these discussions amusing.
-If you have not taken a look at these dog fights before, I highly encourage you to.
-See one example here.
+Hacker news denizens have a penchant for articles on hiring.
+Every once in a while, a post appears on the home page followed by a passionate and vituperative debate.
+People conversing on this can be divided into two camps; one argues that math, algorithm and data structures are critical and interview candidates should be quizzed on them while the other group takes the opposite view.
+If you are not privy to these conversations, I highly encourage you to go through them.

-Neat coding skills should be a no brainer but still let me expand on it.
-What do I mean when I say neat coding skills?
-The very basics, splitting long code into small functions, appropriate comments in the code, test cases, following code conventions and the spirit of the language.
-This is the foundation of a great project and has a tremendous impact on the future of your project.
-If these basic tenets of programming are not followed, scaling the project and modifying it in future becomes another project on it’s own.
+What do I mean when I say sound coding skills?
+The very basics; splitting lengthy code into modules, appropriate comments in the code, test cases, following code conventions and the spirit of the programming language.
+The above is the foundation of a great project and has a tremendous impact on the future of the project.
+If you do not follow these basic tenets of programming, scaling the project and modifying it in future becomes a project of its own.

-Good design is what helps you scale your application as the business needs change, more users come in etc. To give an example of what I consider good design in a web project would be moving all your business logic into a separate layer and not tying it up with your controllers/views.
-I have personally seen this helping us at burrp! when we completed our mobile app in a month’s span as our design was good enough to support a new UI with minimal changes to the back end.
-If we had scrambled all the business logic in the controller itself instead of abstracting it into a different layer, there was no way we could have developed a mobile app which had most of the functionality of the main site in such a short span of time.
+Good design is what helps you scale your application as the business needs change and user base expands.
+In a web project, a good design would be to have business logic in a separate layer and not tying it up with controllers and views.
+I have personally seen this helping us at burrp! where we rolled out our mobile app in a month as our backend was flexible enough to support a new interface with minimal changes.
+If our design was not good, there was no way we could have developed a mobile app which had most of the functionalities of our website in such a short period.

-I would say interviews focused heavily on data structures and algorithms are rigged towards new college students and people who are just preparing for interviews as most of these question are in no way novel.
-They tend to be a common set of questions which keep getting regurgitated.
-Go to one of these interview question sites, spend a couple of days trying to solve these question and suddenly you become an algorithm and data structures expert in the eyes of the interviewer.
-Just because google does this, everyone does it and it has got to a point where interviews are more about showing off your data structure and algorithm skills rather than evaluating whether the person being interviewed is a good fit for the job and can handle the day to day tasks of your business.
-I am not even sure as to whether even google, facebook etc need to do this for all their departments.
-Also, an unhealthy side effect of this sort of interviewing is that in a fury to concentrate on your algorithm and data structure skills, everything else is relegated to a corner.
-Companies hardly put in the effort to see how good your coding fundamentals are, have you taken the effort to know the philosophy behind the language that you have been using for the past two years, how many times have you re factored your code in your previous project, have you put in the effort to learn your IDE/editor etc etc.
+I would say interviews focused heavily on data structures and algorithms are biased towards new college students and people who are just preparing for interviews.
+Most of these questions are in no way novel.
+Go to one of the interview preparation sites, spend a couple of days trying to solve the problems and suddenly you become an algorithm and data structures expert.
+Just because FANGs ask these kinds of questions in their interviews, everyone has adopted this interviewing style, and it has got to a point where interviews are more about showing off the interviewer’s data structure and algorithm skills rather than evaluating whether the person on the other side of the table is a good fit for the job.
+Also, an unhealthy side effect of this is that in a fury to concentrate on algorithms and data structure skills, everything else gets sidelined.

-Unless you are working on some high end cutting edge computer science research project, you do not need people who can solve algorithm and data structure problems in interviews.
-Hiring people who are infinitely curious will give you a much better bang for your buck.
+Unless you are working on some cutting-edge niche project, you do not need people who can whiteboard algorithm and data structure problems in interviews.
+Hiring people who are infinitely curious and can get incrementally better will give you a much better bang for your buck.